robertpopa/robertpopa/README.md

 <h1 align="center"> Hi there 👋 </h1>

-<h4 align="center"> Robert is a software engineer that focuses on cloud applications.
+<h4 align="center"> A Software Engineer with a focus on cloud applications.
 For over thirteen years as a consultant Robert has led custom software development for companies such as SAP, Hyundai, Kia, Orange, Repsol, Endesa, Heineken and many others. </h4>

 <p>&nbsp;</p>